 Did you know that pointing a LED grow light at your indoor plants can speed up their growth process?

 Blue, red, and white LEDs are the best combo, as each color serves a different function.
 Blue lights promote chlorophyll synthesis, while the red ones proliferate fruiting and flowering.
 Finally, white LED lights ensure that your greens stay healthy… and green.
+For more information on lighting options and landscape design ideas, check out our guide on the best outdoor solar lights for your property!

 My personal favorite is this 75W Full Spectrum Grow Light.